2009

 uses and pleasures the lake provides each of us; and to encourage

-protection and wise use of the lake."
+the protection and wise use of the lake."

 An increasing number of requests for a revised